 - (1) The option-based awards represent stock options granted in the covered year.
 The fair value was determined in accordance with IFRS 2, "Share-based payments" using the Black-Scholes stock option pricing model.
 This valuation methodology was chosen as it best reflects the value provided to the covered person.
-The significant assumptions used in Black-Scholes model for stock options granted are provided below. - Mr. Simmons 2013 option grant This option-based award was granted on November 29, 2013 consisting of a total of 300,000 stock options which vest over a 4 year period.
-The grant price equaled the market price (the "Market Price") at the time of the grant, which was \$1.45.
-The fair value assigned to these stock options under the Black-Scholes model carried an average of \$0.685 an option, an average life of 4.7 years, an average volatility rate of 55.2%, an average risk free rate of 1.64%, and a dividend rate of 0%. - Mr. Simmons 2014 option grant This option-based award was granted on November 30, 2014 consisting of a total of 207,546 stock options which vest over a 4 year period.
-The grant price equaled the Market Price at the time of the grant, which was \$2.70.
-The fair value assigned to these stock options under the Black-Scholes model carried an average of \$1.44 an option, an average life of 6.3 years, an average volatility rate of 55.7%, an average risk free rate of 1.4%, and a dividend rate of 0%. - Mr. Williams 2013 option grant This option-based award was granted on March 19, 2013 consisting of a total of 1,000 stock options which vest over a 3 year period.
-The grant price equaled the Market Price at the time of the grant, which was \$2.90.
-The fair value assigned to these stock options under the Black-Scholes model carried an average of \$1.41 an option, an average life of 3.5 years, an average volatility rate of 68.5%, an average risk free rate of 1.2%, and a dividend rate of 0%. - Mr. Williams 2014 option grant This option-based award was granted on April 10, 2014 consisting of a total of 72,200 stock options which vest over a 3 year period.
-The grant price equaled the Market Price at the time of the grant, which was \$2.50.
-The fair value assigned to these stock options under the Black-Scholes model carried an average of \$1.43 an option, an average life of 6.2 years, an average volatility rate of 60.0%, an average risk free rate of 1.8%, and a dividend rate of 0%. - (2) In 2014, both Mr. Simmons and Mr. Williams earned the right to their maximum allowable bonus under the corporate incentive plan.
-These amounts were paid out in March of 2015 after the board approved the Company's financial statements.
-In 2013, Mr. Simmons was paid a bonus of \$25,000 associated with the successful closing of the Right offering. - (3) Mr. Simmons joined the board on June 26, 2013.
-He became CEO on August 1, 2013.
-During July 2013 he performed consulting services in the lead up to his appointment as CEO.
-These fees amounted to \$16,250 and are not included in the salary figure above.
-He did not receive any compensation related to his role as a Director. - (4) Mr. Williams took over the role of CFO effective September 12, 2013.
-His compensation earned as CFO amounted to \$35,387.
+The significant assumptions used in Black-Scholes model for stock options granted are provided below. - Mr. Simmons 2014 option grant This option-based award was granted on November 30, 2014 consisting of a total of 207,546 stock options which vest over a 4 year period.
+The grant price equaled the volume weighted average share price for the 5 days prior to the grant date, which was \$2.70.
+The fair value assigned to these stock options under the Black-Scholes model carried an average of \$1.44 an option, an average life of 6.3 years, an average volatility rate of 55.7%, an average risk free rate of 1.4%, and a dividend rate of 0%. - Mr. Simmons 2015 option grant This option-based award was granted on June 15, 2015 and consisted of 100,000 stock options which vest over a 4 year period.
+The grant price equaled the volume weighted average share price for the 5 days prior to the grant date, which was \$6.20.
+The fair value assigned to these stock options under the Black-Scholes model carried an average of \$3.23 an option, an average life of 6.3 years, an average volatility rate of 54.2%, an average risk free rate of 1.23%, and a dividend rate of 0%. - Mr. Brown 2015 option grant This option-based award was granted on April 16, 2015 and consisted of 100,000 stock options.
+These options vest over a 4 year period.
+The grant price equaled the volume weighted average share price for the 5 days prior to the grant date, which was \$5.76.
+The fair value assigned to these stock options under the Black-Scholes model carried an average of \$3.09 an option, an average life of 6.25 years, an average volatility rate of 56.9%, an average risk free rate of 0.95%, and a dividend rate of 0%. - (2) In 2016, Mr. Simmons and Mr. Brown earned the right to only a portion of their variable compensation due to under performance against budget.
+In 2015, Mr. Simmons and Mr. Brown earned the right to their target bonuses plus a portion of their excess variable compensation for achievement above target.
+The amounts disclosed for 2015 are actuals and are slightly lower than disclosed in last year's form which was an estimate.
+In 2014, Mr. Simmons earned the right to his maximum allowable bonus under the corporate incentive plan. - (3) Mr. Brown took over the role of CFO effective April 1, 2015.